 Here’s the final executable order, we just need to delete our own cookies:

 ./prtg-exploit.sh -u http://10.10.10.152 -c “_ga=GA1.4.XXXXXXX.XXXXXXXX; _gid=GA1.4.XXXXXXXXXX.XXXXXXXXXXXX; OCTOPUS1813713946=XXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-So hopefully all was right, let's check back to the box via ftp.
+Hopefully all was right, let’s check back to the box via ftp.
 Going inside C:\Users\Public\ directory we can find a text file named nikhil.txt.
-Download it and view it in your desktop.
+Download it and view it on your desktop.

 We got our root flag and successfully completed the challenge.